A Name on A List by Avery Lansman

 Let me be another name on a list, spare me, for fuck’s sake.

-of Fine Arts in Writing at the School of the Art Institute of Chicago.
-With a strong voice
+Arts in Writing at the School of the Art Institute of Chicago.
+With a strong voice and a sharp

-and a sharp eye for detail, she crafts work that spans screenplays, short fiction, and
+eye for detail, she crafts work that spans screenplays, short fiction, and poetry.
+Avery’s

-poetry.
-Avery’s writing explores emotional nuance, interpersonal dynamics, and the
+writing explores emotional nuance, interpersonal dynamics, and the surreal moments

-surreal moments woven into everyday life.
-Whether she’s constructing vivid cinematic
+woven into everyday life.
+Whether she’s constructing vivid cinematic worlds or capturing

-worlds or capturing quiet, intimate truths on the page, her work reflects a deep curiosity
+quiet, intimate truths on the page, her work reflects a deep curiosity and commitment to

-and commitment to storytelling across forms.
-She is part of a new generation of writers
+storytelling across forms.
+She is part of a new generation of writers redefining what it